archaeodav/felttegn/README.md

 ## Reporting problems
-Please either report issues on GitHub or by email
+Please report issues on GitHub rather than by email.
+It's also very helpful if you can include the import text file as we need examples.

 ## Compatability
 We're testing on Qgis 3.10 and later.
 It works on earlier versions, but there may be some errors / unexpected behaviours